 Cecil H. Moore, Jr., age 81, has served on our board of directors since 2003.
 Mr. Moore is currently a private investor and retired from KPMG LLP in 2000 after 37 years in which he served in various capacities with the public accounting firm.
 Among other positions, he served as managing partner of the firm's Dallas, Texas office from 1990 to 1999.
 Prior to 1990, Mr. Moore was partner-in-charge of the audit and accounting practice of the firm's Dallas, Texas office for 12 years.
 From 2014 to 2016, Mr. Moore served as a director and chairman of the audit committee of Sizmek Inc., a former publicly held on-line advertising business that was spun-off in 2014 by Digital Generation, Inc. From 2011 to 2014, he served as a director and chairman of the audit committee of Digital Generation, Inc., a former publicly held provider of digital technology services to media outlets.
-From 2003 until 2009, Mr. Moore served as a director and chairman of the as a director and chairman of the audit committee of NL, serving as chairman of its audit committee and as a member of its management development and compensation committee since 2019.
-From 2016 until 2019, he served as a director and as the chairman of the audit committee of CompX.
-He is a member of our management development and compensation committee and the chairman of our audit committee.
+From 2003 until 2009, Mr. Moore served as a director and chairman of the audit committee of NL, serving as chairman of its audit committee and as a member of its management development and compensation committee of CompX.
+He is a member of our management development and compensation committee.